 When spouses file for divorce, some do not think to modify wills, trusts, or life insurance policies that may have been taken out several years before the separation.
 Under state law in Pennsylvania, any designation of a spouse as a beneficiary in an estate planning document is automatically revoked following a divorce.

 Certain exceptions exist to this rule, however.
 Former spouses may still be entitled to benefits if the designation was not revocable or there was an agreement or court order establishes that the ex-spouse should remain designated as a beneficiary.

-Lawyer for Probate and Life Insurance Issues in West Chester, PA Divorce Cases
+Lawyer for Probate and Life Insurance Issues in Chester County Divorce Cases